cranksters/playdate-reverse-engineering/readme.md

 ## Special Thanks

  - [Zhuowei](https://github.com/zhuowei) for this [script for unpacking Playdate .pdx executables](https://gist.github.com/zhuowei/666c7e6d21d842dbb8b723e96164d9c3), which was the base for `pdz.py`
- - [Scratchminer](https://github.com/scratchminer) for their further reverse-engineering work on the Playdate's [file formats](https://github.com/scratchminer/pd-emu) and [Lua implementation](https://github.com/scratchminer/lua54).
+ - [Scratchminer](https://github.com/scratchminer) for their further reverse-engineering work on the Playdate's [file formats](https://github.com/scratchminer/pd-emu), streaming protocol and [Lua implementation](https://github.com/scratchminer/lua54).
  - [Simon](https://github.com/simontime) for helping with some ADPCM audio data reverse engineering
  - The folks at [Panic](https://panic.com/) for making such a wonderful and fascinating handheld!